mrkkrp/markkarpov.com/post/latest-additions-to-megaparsec.md

 ```

 As you may have guessed from the signature alone, it allows to “observe”
-parser failure without actually ending the parsing.
+parser failure without actually ending parsing.
 It does not backtrack or
 change behavior of `m a` parser in any way, but allows you to do something
 after failure.

 [This issue](https://github.com/mrkkrp/megaparsec/issues/111) shows why we
 decided to add this.
 Thanks to [Mike Ledger](https://github.com/mikeplus64)
-for opening it, as I myself didn't think about such use case.
-In short, Mike
+for opening it, as I myself didn't think about such a use case.
+In short,
-wanted to annotate `ParseError`s and “label expected items by the parser
+Mike wanted to annotate `ParseError`s and “label expected items by the
-that they came from”.
-After some discussion we came to this new primitive
+parser that they came from”.
+After some discussion we came to this new
-that is a bit more general than a labelling helper.
-The following program
+primitive that is a bit more general than a labelling helper.
+The following
-demonstrates its main use case:
+program demonstrates its main use case:

 ```haskell
 {-# LANGUAGE RecordWildCards #-}